josokw/Fuzzy/README.md

     sudo apt-get install libunittest++-dev

-Tipping problem using FuzzyEngine library code:
+Tipping problem fuzzy rules, using FuzzyEngine library code:

     IF service is poor OR food is rancid THEN tip is cheap IF service is good THEN tip is average